PADM - Public Administration

 PADM 501.
 Integrity in Public Service (3).

 Cross-listed as CJ 501.
-Exposes the student to basic principles of personal and professional integrity and how those principles apply to daily life as a member of the community and as an employee of a government or social service agency.
+Exposes students to basic principles of personal and professional integrity and how those principles apply to daily life as a members of the community and as employees of a government or social service agency.
 Employs a case study method, using cases and examples from a wide range of government and nonprofit agency experiences.
 Students become aware of the moral and ethical issues which may arise in their professional and personal lives, begin to develop critical thinking and analytical skills regarding ethical behavior, and become more personally and professionally responsible.
-Prerequisite: junior- or senior-level or instructor's permission.
+Prerequisite: junior or senior level or instructor's consent.